Grim office. Morning.

 Hector: I’m good at what I do, Vic.
 I know I’m…I know I’m not the biggest guy in the room but I’ll work my hardest.

-Vic: Shit.
-Your paper work is terrible.
-I can’t even make out what the fuck your handwriting is saying most of the time.
+Vic: Your paper work is terrible.
+I can’t even make out what the hell your handwriting is saying most of the time.
 I’ve already warned you about this…the receipt is a legal document, if nobody can read it and a customer decides to sue us, that level of defense is not open to you.
 You need to write everything down neatly and carefully.

 Hector: I know, it’s cause when I get the job done, finally, I am rushing to get out of there to get the next one.